Personal Backup Version 5.2

 /narrow

 The program will start in a narrow window without the toolbar (left) and without options for automatic backup (right).
 This is useful if for service purposes only a reduced screen resolution is available.
-You can switch to the normal window using the menu command Options ⇒ View.
+You can switch to the normal window using Preferences ⇒ View in the main menu.

 Examples: